Advanced Interval Training

 Warm-Up (5–10 Minutes)

-Begin with a dynamic warm-up to prepare your muscles and gradually increase your heart rate.
-A brisk walk or light jog at 3–5 mph is ideal.
+Begin with an energetic warm-up to prepare your muscles for exercise and to gradually raise your heart rate.
+It is advisable to engage in a brisk walk or a light jog at a pace of three to five miles per hour.

 Choose Your Interval Structure